 Style & Technique

-Connecting Brains is a distinct body of work within Noëmi Manser’s practice, centered on the repeated depiction of faces.
+Connecting Brains is a distinct body of work within Noëmi Manser's practice, centred on the repeated depiction of faces.
 Developed as a serial exploration, the project uses variation, repetition, and gesture to investigate presence, difference, and collective identity.

 Working ambidextrously, Manser introduces shifts in pressure, rhythm, and symmetry, allowing each face to emerge with its own subtle character while remaining part of a larger visual system.
-The use of repetition emphasizes both sameness and difference, creating a dynamic tension between individuality and collectivity.
+The use of repetition emphasises both sameness and difference, creating a dynamic tension between individuality and collectivity.

 While her broader studio practice is rooted in intuitive research and exploratory drawing, Connecting Brains functions as a focused, outward-facing series.
 Its clarity and consistency allow the work to operate across contexts, including public space, where the faces interact directly with architectural surfaces and viewers' daily movement.